 - Use the Selection Tool and Properties tab to rearrange, realign, or resize the title and title rectangle as you want.

 Now that your map is finished, you'll export it as a PDF file that you can share with members of your company.
 (See the result link at the top of this page for an example PDF.)

 - On the ribbon, click File and choose Save As.

 - In the Save As window, for Save as type, choose PDF.
-Choose a location and name to save the image and click Save.
+Choose a location and name to save the file and click Save.

-In this lesson, you created a map that shows areas of Manhattan Island where the demand for electronics stores exceeds the supply.
-You then used ArcGIS Maps for Adobe Creative Cloud to open your map in Adobe Illustrator and improved the map design with Adobe tools.
+In this lesson, you used ArcGIS Maps for Adobe Creative Cloud to create a map that shows areas of Manhattan Island where the demand for electronics stores exceeds the supply and where median disposable income exceeds $100,000.
+You then saved and opened your map in Adobe Illustrator to finalize the map with graphic design tools.
 Your result is an informative, appealing map that you can present to your employers.